minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 ### Objective-C behaviour

-`// TODO: Not sure if we need that much history :D`
+`// TODO: Not sure if we need that much history :D, but we can refer to the specific errors Swift already uses in its Codable protocol`

 In Objective-C, all current functions that take a double-pointer to `NSError` (a typical pattern in Foundation APIs) have an implicit type in the function signature, and, as has been pointed out, this does not provide more information that the current generic `Error`.
 But developers were free to subclass `NSError` and add it to its methods knowing that, the client would know at call time which kind of error would be raised if something went wrong.